-- About 2 g of the powdered sample was boiled in 20 ml of distilled water in a water bath and filtered.
-10ml of the filtrate was mixed with 5 ml of distilled water and shaken vigorously for a stable persistent froth.
-The frothing was mixed with 3 drops of olive oil and shaken vigorously, then observed for the formation of emulsion. - 70 Test for saponins (Kokate, 1999): The extract was diluted with distilled water and made up - 71 to 20 ml.
-The suspension was shaken in a graduated cylinder for 15 min.
-2 cm layer of foam - 72 indicates the presence of saponins. - 73 Test for Tannins: About 2.5 g of the plant extract was dissolved in 5 ml of distilled water, - 74 filtered and ferric chloride reagent added to the filtrate.
-A blue-black, green, or blue-green - 75 precipitate was taken as evidence for the presence of tannins (Trease and Evans, 1989). - 76 Test for Flavonoid
+- 65 About 2 g of the powdered sample was boiled in 20 ml of distilled water in a water bath and - 66 filtered.
+About 10ml of the filtrate was mixed with 5 ml of distilled water and shaken - of vigorously for a stable persistent froth.
+The frothing was mixed with 3 drops of olive oil and - shaken vigorously, then observed for the formation of emulsion. - 69 Test for saponins (Kokate, 1999) The extract was diluted with distilled water and made up - 70 to 20 ml.
+The suspension was shaken in a graduated cylinder for 15 min and a 2 cm layer of - 71 foam indicates the presence of saponins. - 72 Test for Tannins About 2.5 g of the plant extract was dissolved in 5 ml of distilled water, - 73 filtered and ferric chloride reagent added to the filtrate.
+A blue-black, green, or blue-green - 74 precipitate was taken as evidence for the presence of tannins (Trease and Evans, 1989).

+75 Test for Flavonoid

-The presence of flavonoids in the samples was determined using the methods [14].
-10 ml Ethyl acetate was added to 0.2g of the powdered sample and heated in a water bath for 5 min.
+- The presence of flavonoids in the samples was determined using the methods [14].
+About 10 - 77 ml ethyl acetate was added to 0.2g of the powdered sample and heated in a water bath for 5 - 78 min.
 The mixture was cooled, filtered and the filtrates used for the test.
-Ammonium test:About 4 ml filtrate is shaken with 1 ml of dilute ammonia solution.
-The layer is allowed to separate and the yellow color in the ammoniacal layer indicates the presence of flavonoids.Aluminum chloride solution test: 1 ml of 1% aluminum chloride solution is added to 4 ml of the filtrate and shaken.
-A yellow coloration indicates the presence of flavonoids.
+Ammonium test: - 79 About 4 ml filtrate was shaken with 1 ml of dilute ammonia solution.
+The layer was allowed to - 80 separate and the yellow color in the ammoniacal layer indicates the presence of flavonoids. - 81 Aluminum chloride solution test: Approximately 1 ml of 1% aluminum chloride solution was

+- 82 added to 4 ml of the filtrate and shaken.
+A yellow coloration indicates the presence of - 83 flavonoids.

-84 Test for alkaloids 85 Mayer's test (Evans, 1997): To a few ml of the filtrates, a drop of Mayer's reagent was added 86 by the side of the test tube.
+84 Test for alkaloids

+- 85 Mayer's test (Evans, 1997): To a few ml of the filtrates, a drop of Mayer's reagent was added - by the side of the test tube.
 A creamy or white precipitate indicates the test is positive.

-87 Test for carbohydrates 88 Benedict's test: To 0.5 ml of the filtrate, 0.5 ml of Benedict's reagent was added.
-The mixture was heated on boiling water bath for 2 min.
-A characteristic red colored precipitate indicates 89 90 the presence of sugar.
-[15] 91 Test for steroids 92 Two ml of acetic anhydride was added to 0.5 g of extracts of each sample with 2 ml H2S04.
-93 The colour changed from violet to blue or green in some samples indicating the presence of 94 steroids.
-[15] 2.2 Evaluation of Antioxidant activity 95 96 2.2.1 Estimation of Total Phenolic content 97 The Folin-Ciocalteu's reagent was used as oxidizing agent and test-using gallic acid as 98 standard, the total phenolic content of extractives of S.caseolaris was described by Singleton 99 et al [16] with some modifications.
-The assay mixture consisted of extract (0.5 ml that was adjusted to 1.0 ml with distilled water) and 2.5 ml of Folin-Ciocalteu's reagent.
-Furthermore, 100 after incubation at room temperature for 15 min, 2.5 ml of (w/w) Na2CO3 solution was added 101 102 into the test tube and the test tube was incubated at the same temperature for 20 minutes.
-103 Finally, the absorbance was read at 760 nm against reagent blank.
-However, the methanol 104 extract and in different fractionates in Gallic acid equivalents (GAE) was calculated by the 105 according to the formula.
-106 $C = (c \times V)/m$
+87 Test for carbohydrates

+- 88 In Benedict's test, 0.5 ml of the filtrate and 5 ml of Benedict's reagent was added.
+The - 89 mixture was heated on boiling water bath for 2 min.
+A characteristic red colored precipitate - 90 indicates the presence of sugar.
+[15]

+91 Test for steroids

+- 92 Two milliliters of acetic anhydride was added to 0.5 g of extracts of each sample with 2 ml - 93 H2SO4.
+The colour changed from violet to blue or green in some samples indicating the - 94 presence of steroids.
+[15]

+95 2.2 Evaluation of Antioxidant Activity

+2.2.1 Estimation of total phenolic content

+- 97 The Folin-Ciocalteu's reagent was used as oxidizing agent and test-using gallic acid as - 98 standard, the total phenolic content of extractives of S.caseolaris was determined using - 99 Singleton et al. method [16] with some modifications.
+The assay mixture consisted of extract - 100 (0.5 ml that was adjusted to 1.0 ml with distilled water) and 2.5 ml of Folin-Ciocalteu's - 101 reagent.
+Furthermore, after incubation at room temperature for 15 min, 2.5 ml of (w/w) - Na2CO3 solution was added into the test tube and the test tube was incubated at the same - temperature for 20 minutes.
+Finally, the absorbance was read at 760 nm against reagent - 104 blank.
+However, the methanol extract and in different fractionates in Gallic acid equivalents - 105 (GAE) was calculated by the according to the formula. - 106 $C = (c \times V)/m$ - 107 Where,